An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians

-We give an Arakelov-theoretic definition of a na\"ive height on divisors of degree zero on a hyperelliptic curve over a number field, and show that this na\"ive height has computably bounded difference from the N\'eron-Tate height of the corresponding point on the Jacobian, a key ingredient being a theorem of Faltings and Hriljac (Theorem \ref{thm:basic}) comparing the N\'eron-Tate height on the Jacobian to the arithmetic intersection pairing on the curve.
-To simplify the exposition, we restrict to the case where our ground field is $\qq$.
+We use Arakelov theory to define a height on divisors of degree zero on a hyperelliptic curve over a global field, and show that this height has computably bounded difference from the N\'eron-Tate height of the corresponding point on the Jacobian.
+We give an algorithm to compute the set of points of bounded height with respect to this new height.
+This provides an `in principle' solution to the problem of determining the sets of points of bounded N\'eron-Tate heights on the Jacobian.
+We give a worked example of how to compute the bound over a global function field for several curves, of genera up to 11.

-We then use this result to give a new algorithm to compute the finite set of points on a hyperelliptic Jacobian of N\'eron-Tate height less than a given bound.
-This is important for a number of applications, for example to the problem of saturation (see \cite{siksek1995infinite} or \cite{stoll2002height}), to the computation of integral points on hyperelliptic curves (see \cite{integral_points_on_hyp}), to the use of Manin's algorithm \cite{manin_cyclo}, and for numerically testing cases of the Conjecture of Birch and Swinnerton-Dyer.

-This paper bears some resemblance to the final two chapters of the author's PhD thesis \cite{holmesPhDThesis}.
-The author would like to thank Samir Siksek for introducing him to the problem, and also Steffen M\"uller and Ariyan Javanpeykar for some extremely helpful discussions, as well as very thorough readings of a draft version.